ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.2:** How many of those are "LINE" elements?

 ## B2.3.
 Annotating with AUGUSTUS

+Gene finders may either use generic "profiles" to predict genes, or specifically trained hidden-markov models (HMM) that more accurately reflect the sort of sequence motifs associated with genes in a particular species or taxonomic clade.
+Usually, these are trained on a large set of manually curated (verified) gene structures from high-quality reference genome(s).

 **AUGUSTUS** is a gene prediction tool that uses HMMs (optionally combined with "evidence" data from sequence alignments) to find gene models in a genome sequence.
 For the ruff, we can use the chicken profile models.
 Birds have fairly well-conserved gene structures and sequences.
 As sequence, use the repeat-masked scaffold you generated in the previous section (`scaffold.fa.masked`).